CommsenArchive/EM/demo/README.md

  - `augment` - a resource only artifact that builds a jar containing metadata about other jars.
 It has no dependencies, only `augments.bnd` file and `<_.eccentric.modularity.augment />` property which instructs EM to mark the jar as augmenting one.
 The `augments.bnd` file augments two jars:
    - `javax.ws.rs-api` - with unsatisfiable requirement so it's not picked for runtime
    - `com.eclipsesource.jaxrs.publisher` - with information it provides a whiteboard pattern based implementation of Java's JAX-RS contract
  - `rest` - A Simple RESTful service using Java JAX-RS.
 It only depends on `calc-api` and `javax.ws.rs-api` (apart from annotations and indexes).
-It uses custom `@RequireJaxrsWhiteboard` and `@RequirePowerCalculator` annotations to declare it requires a JAX-RS implementation (one that supports whiteboard pattern) and advanced calculator. `<_.eccentric.modularity.executable />` property tells EM to resolve the artifacts from provided indexes and build a standalone executable.
+It uses custom `@RequireJaxrsWhiteboard` and `@RequirePowerCalculator` annotations to declare it requires a JAX-RS implementation (one that supports whiteboard pattern) and advanced calculator.
+   * normal build uses default profile where `<_.eccentric.modularity.executable />` property tells EM to resolve the artifacts from provided indexes and build a standalone executable.
+   * building with `-P liferay` uses `<_.eccentric.modularity.target.runtime>` property to tell EM to resolve against running Liferay instance and prepare set of artifacts to be deployed.

 See the source code for details.